wormhole-foundation/wormhole-docs/learn/messaging/ntt/deployment-process/ntt-deploy-to-evm.md

     --8<-- 'code/learn/messaging/ntt/deployment-process/INttToken.sol'
     ```

-Later on, we will demonstrate setting mint authority to the corresponding `NttManager` contract.
+Later on, you set mint authority to the corresponding `NttManager` contract.
 You can also follow the scripts in the [example NTT token](https://github.com/wormhole-foundation/example-ntt-token){target=\_blank} repository to deploy a token contract.

 ## Deploy NTT